sudecakmak/Microcomputers/README.md

 ![Screenshot 2022-10-29 135217](https://user-images.githubusercontent.com/102357822/198827365-df3acbf9-7109-4f82-af9c-9dd9b3cafb60.png)

-# Loops and Delay functions in PIC16F877A
+# Loops and Delay functions

 Program display each and every Zibonacci number from 2 to 13 within the while loop on the LEDs, and waits for the user to press Button3 (RB3 on PICSIM) to move on to the next iteration of the loop.
 Also makes a 250ms delay before checking if the button is pressed and moves on to the next iteration of the loop.